Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/flex-app-ciba.md

 In the above example we also used a client assertion instead of sending the secret.
 Below is described how to do this

 ## Client assertions
-Similarily, instead of sending the client secret, we can send a client assertion.
+Instead of sending the client secret, we can send a client assertion.
 We can generate it using the following method:
 ```
     public string CreateClientAssertion(string issuer, string clientId, string clientSecret)
     {